 Aseyev was unaware he was being targeted.

-“When Stas talked with our editors last time, he had no clue that he was being followed,” Maryana Drach, director of RFE/RL’s Ukrainian service told CNS.
+“When Stas talked with our editors last time, he had no clue that he was being followed,” Maryana Drach, director of RFE/RL’s Ukrainian service, told Capital News Service.

 When the DPR first took control, “it was easier to get accreditation” to report from the region, said Lina Kushch, first secretary of the National Union of Journalists of Ukraine.
 After about a year, the group denied further requests to enter the area.